Loosekonnection/ResponsivePortfolio/README.md

 ## Next Steps

-As I improve in my coding abilities, I will continue to produce and add more projects, and enhance my existing projects in areas I upskill in.
-I may also integrate some of the projects directly within my portfolio site for use in a single site, while also keeping copy in seperate repositories.
+As I improve in my coding abilities:

+I will continue to produce and add more projects.

+I will enhance my existing projects in areas I upskill in.

+I may also integrate some of the projects directly within my portfolio.

+While also keeping copy in seperate repositories.

 <br>